DataDog/datadog-ci-azure-devops/README.md

 ### Prerequisites

-In order to connect to your Datadog account, [create a Datadog CI service connection][5] in your Azure pipelines project.
+To connect to your Datadog account, [create a Datadog CI service connection][5] in your Azure pipelines project.
 Once created, all you need is the name of the service connection in the tasks.

 To get started: